robotology/superquadric-grasp-demo/README.md

 ```
 6(b).
 Alternatively, you can launch the lua state machine with the [`rfsmGui`](https://github.com/robotology/rfsmTools#testing-the-rfsmgui).
 More information about the state machine are provided [here](https://github.com/robotology/icub-grasp-demo/tree/master/app/lua).

+#### Setting up the demo
+Before running the demo, it is recommended to correctly set up the modules.
+In particular:
+- for the `superquadric-model`, we suggest to [calibrate the stereo vision](https://github.com/robotology/superquadric-model/tree/master/tutorial#calibrate-the-stereo-vision-through-the-sfm-module)
+- and for  the `superquadric-grasp`, we recommend to calibrate the robot following [these instructions](https://github.com/robotology/superquadric-grasp/tree/master/tutorial#setting-up-before-running)

 #### How to costum the demo
-The `icub-grasp-demo` can be customized by the user by changing the configuration parameters of the [`superquadric-model`](https://github.com/robotology/superquadric-model) and [`superquadric-grasp`](https://github.com/robotology/superquadric-grasp)) modules.
+The `icub-grasp-demo` can be customized by the user by changing the configuration parameters of the [`superquadric-model`](http://robotology.github.io/superquadric-model/doxygen/doc/html/group__superquadric-model.html) and [`superquadric-grasp`](https://robotology.github.io/superquadric-grasp/doxygen/doc/html/group__superquadric-grasp.html) modules, in the proper configuration files.

+Some useful options for the `superquadric-grasp` module are the following:
+- `lift_object`: available values: `on` / `off`.
+If you want the robot to test if the pose is good enough for lifting the object
+- `grasp`: available values: `on` / `off`.
+If you want the robot to perform the grasp by using tactile feedback.
+If `off` is selected, the robot just reaches the desired pose, without closing the hand
+- `visual_servoing`: available values: `on` / `off`.
+If you want to reach for the pose by using the markerless visual servoing and an accurate hand pose estimation (more information are available [here](https://github.com/robotology/visual-tracking-control)).
+(Currently, visual servoing is available only for the right hand),.

 ## Documentation
 The online documentation of this module is available [here](http://robotology.github.com/icub-grasp-demo).